nvh95/vitest-preview/website/docs/guide/what-is-vitest-preview.md

 # What is Vitest Preview

 Vitest Preview is [Jest Preview](https://github.com/nvh95/jest-preview)'s little brother.
-Vitest Preview is built on top of Vite and has first-class support for Vitest.
+Vitest Preview is built on top of Vite and has first-class support for Vitest and is blazing fast!

 ## Why Vitest Preview?